This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Preparing baking soda spray

 Apply the solution on the leaves thoroughly.
-Please note the rain can wash the solution off.
-So, it’s a good idea to spray the leaves frequently as necessary for better results.
-Spraying once a week is okay.
-Also, remember baking soda contains salts and applying high concentrations can easily ruin your leaves.
+Please note the rain can wash the key off.
+So, it’s a good idea to spray the leaves frequently as necessary for better results, and spraying once a week is okay.
+Also, remember baking soda contains salts, and applying high concentrations can easily ruin your leaves.

 2. White vinegar remedy for black spot